openSUSE/news-o-o/_posts/2011-06-04-opensuse-weekly-news-issue-178-is-out.markdown

 With over 800 updates, including minor and major updates, the current milestone is ready
       for some serious testing.
 This iteration already sees some major upgrades taking place, with the kernel moving on to 2.6.39 and GNOME to 3.0.
-In addition we have popular GNOME applications like Evolution, Eye of GNOME and others all synchronized, and KDEâ€™s Plasma Desktop coming along nicely with a minor version upgrade to 4.6.3.
+In addition we have popular GNOME applications like Evolution, Eye of GNOME and others all synchronized, and KDE’s Plasma Desktop coming along nicely with a minor version upgrade to 4.6.3.
 You will also find upgrades to GCC, glibc, Perl, Python, and the RPM package manager.
 Much work has also been put into the much-lauded systemd which has now been upgraded to version 26.